Other / mixed grade configuration · San Antonio, TX

 What is the racial and ethnic makeup of Great Hearts Western Hills?

-The largest demographic group at Great Hearts Western Hills is Hispanic or Latino at 70.3%.
-The school serves a diverse student body in SAN ANTONIO, TX.
+The largest demographic group at Great Hearts Western Hills is Hispanic or Latino at 70.3% of enrollment, in San Antonio, TX.

 What is the Resource Investment Index for Great Hearts Western Hills?

-Great Hearts Western Hills has a Resource Investment Index of 36/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Great Hearts Western Hills has a Resource Investment Index of 31/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page